kmj980521/data-structure/README.md

 StackInit (Array Initialization)

 SIsEmpty(Check if stack is empty)
+  1.if stack is empty, return TRUE else return FALSE
 LookStack(Check the value of the stack)

 SPush(Input the data into stack)

 SPop(Delete the data in the stack)